Workshop POSTPONED until early-mid 2022

 Students, academics, and managers who are interested in modeling how physiological constraints, such as temperature, may influence the physiology, microhabitat, and distribution of organisms.
 This will be accomplished by providing a general overview of models within the NicheMapR package, with scripts and walk-through examples.

-- Provide a brief introduction of mechanistic models used in ecology with an overview of the models within NicheMapR package:
+- Brief introduction of mechanistic models used in ecology with an overview of the models within NicheMapR package:

-- Introduce theory behind 5 categories of models within NicheMapR: plant models, ectotherm models, endotherm models, and dynamic energy budget models.
+- Introduce theory behind the different types of models within NicheMapR: microclimate models, ectotherm models, endotherm models, and dynamic energy budget models.

-- Provide a demonstration/instruction on setup of for NicheMapR within RStudio environment.
+- Demonstration/instruction on setup of for NicheMapR within RStudio environment.

 - Introduce and provide an example of microclimate modeling with NicheMapR: